meeg/darkphoton/hardware_todo.md

 ## bias trimming
 * how closely do the gains need to match?
 * what's the spread in breakdown voltage/gain? breakdown voltage spec says 53 +/- 5 V
-* is temperature dependence enough to matter?
+* is temperature dependence enough to matter? tempco of V_op is 54 mV/C

 # signal cabling
-* what kind of cable inside the frame? thickness vs. attenuation; shielding (probably require double-shielded - 316D?)
+* what kind of cable inside the frame? thickness vs. attenuation; shielding (probably want double-shielded - 316D?)
 * how do we get the signals out from the frame? bulkhead connectors?
 * where do the discriminators go?

+# understanding things
+* readout chain: what discriminators (what thresholds?)?
+* how does the LMS work?

+# things to think about
+* self-triggering cosmics calibration - all we need is a special trigger, right?
+* do we want external trigger paddles?

 # etc.
 * temperature monitoring: what will it be?